li-phone/Nopimal/README.md

 # Nopimal
 "Nopimal", "Nopi" or "诺派", No Pain in Machine Learning.
+This project aims to simplify the machine learning producer and obtains the not bad result.
+Welcome DaLao to join us and give us some advices.

-#### Procedure
+#### Structure

 1. Split dataset to the chunks
 2. According to chunks, generate the feature dictionary